QualityMermaid/module-1/README.md

 Features implemented in Class 3
 1. Name of feature: Display a Modal
 Estimate of time needed to complete: 60mins
-Start time:
+Start time: 1.30pm
-End time:
+End time: 3pm
-Actual time needed to complete:
+Actual time needed to complete:  90mins, I needed to pass the handling of the modal to the child HornedBeast from Main page! after doing that it works i got my modal popup and close!!!

+However didnt get the right content till we went over it at the end of the day.
+This would be good to go over more